grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:7CAD36B9-85CC-4417-B1BF-34BF0E1FD704

 You operate within a cognitive landscape.
 Every moment you are in a single `place`.
 While residing in each `place` you perform logically related `activities`.
 Activities facilitate logical actions like modification within that `place`.
 Modifications are performed objects.
 Objects include things like the contents of a buffer, contents of memory, or the file that backs a buffer.
-While performing those `activities` there is a logical sense of &ldquo;flow&rdquo;.
+While performing those `activities` there is a logical sense of "flow".
 That should never be interrupted.
 Usually an interruption occurs when you are going to go to a new `place`.
 The `distance` between `places` is measured in the similarity between the `actions` that you find there.
 As you develop these ides it will be obvious where key-bindings should go

 ### Key-Bindings Take You to Places to Perform Activities

     ID: org_gcr_2017-05-12_mara:B2C6C0E2-03F4-4C9E-828D-E972EF84F7AB

 OOTB you wil be visiting many `places` and performing many `activities`.
 EMACS comes with a good configuration that minimizes `distance`.
-This isn&rsquo;t worth changing.
+This isn't worth changing.
 You can use EMACS for a lifetime without ever having to customize any of the key-bindings.
 This is what lets anyone use your system.
 This is what lets you use the system with `-Q` when you break it.
 You need to decide if you every want to alter the default configuration.
 This system does not want to.
 It wants to keep EMACS true to EMACS and your hands happy.
 To satisfy those goals the following practices were defined.

 -   99.999% of the time never bind to the `C` or `M` or `C-M-s` name-space.
     -   They are for system key-bindings.
 You can break them.
-Don&rsquo;t.
+Don't.
-    -   In theory `C-c` is the &ldquo;user name-space&rdquo; but packages stomp on this all of the time anyway so don&rsquo;t use it.
+    -   In theory `C-c` is the "user name-space" but packages stomp on this all of the time anyway so don't use it.
     -   Some bindings are just too valuable to pass up:
         -   `C-;`
             -   Your hands are in the home position already.